Esri/calcite-components-examples/angular/README.md

 ## Usage

-### Install the packages
+### Install the package

-Install the Angular components along with [`@esri/calcite-components`](https://www.npmjs.com/package/@esri/calcite-components):

 ```sh
 npm install @esri/calcite-components @esri/calcite-components-angular
 ```

-Make sure the versions of the two packages remain the same when updating your dependencies.
+This package includes the compatible version of the main component library as a dependency, so no need to install `@esri/calcite-components` separately.

 ### Copy local assets